Disagreements on the intensity of tornadoes: Greenfield, Iowa (2024)

 On May 21, 2024, a violent and destructive tornado struck the communities of Villisca, Nodaway, Brooks, Corning, and Greenfield in southwestern Iowa.
 On May 23, the National Weather Service office in Des Moines, Iowa, rated the tornado EF4 with estimated winds between 175–185 mph.
 This was later revised up to 185 mph.

 On the day of the tornado, the Doppler on Wheels (DOW) team made a very preliminary analysis, suggesting a Doppler on Wheels measured winds of at least 90 m/s.
 The next day, a further preliminary analysis by the DOW team determined that a Doppler on Wheels measured winds of at least >250 mph, "possibly as high as 290 mph" at 44 m above the surface, as the tornado moved through the town.
 Pieter Groenemeijer, the director of the European Severe Storms Laboratory noted that "on the IF-scale, 250 mph measured below 60 m above ground level is IF4 on the IF-scale, 290 mph is IF5."

 On June 24, after further analysis, the report was revised to winds of 308-319 mph in a brief 1 second gust, based on the measurement of 263–271 mph at 33-35 m above the surface.

-Across the street from the Adair County Memorial Hospital, the tornado ripped new concrete parking lot stop blocks from the ground, which were installed sometime after August 2023.
-Mechanical engineer Ethan Moriarty calculated that winds of at least 247 mph was needed to rip the concrete stop blocks out of the ground, assuming they were cracked prior to being pulled up, or 283 mph if they were intact prior to being ripped out of the ground.
-The tornado, once nearly a mile wide at one point, had reduced in size significantly before impacting Greenfield, with the conservation of angular momentum potentially being responsible for the tornado's intensity near the end of its life.
-In the conclusion of his analysis, Moriarty stated that he believed the tornado was "without question a tornado capable of EF5 damage", while stating that, had the tornado been rated on a scale other than the Enhanced Fujita scale, it may have received a higher rating.